davide-coccomini/MINTIME-Multi-Identity-size-iNvariant-TIMEsformer-for-Video-Deepfake-Detection/README.md

 The algorithm is structured as follows:
 - The features of each face are extracted via an InceptionResnetV1 pretrained on FaceNet;
-- The distance between each face and all faces identified in the next frame is calculated;
+- The distance between each face and all faces identified in the video is calculated;
-- Sequences are constructed identifying for each pair of consecutive frames and for each face, the best match i.e. the one with the shortest distance for that single face.
+- A graph is constructed with hard connection if the similarity is higher than the threshold;
+- Clusters are obtained based on the graph and small clusters are discarded.

 ![Clustering algorithm for multi-faces videos](images/clustering_deepfake_global.gif)